Iadvd/RetrocomputingZXSpectrum/GameExamples/TapProjects/README.md

 emulator program (because everything is already included inside the file).

-Requirements: the file will be able to run in a Windows PC if the Java Runtime Environment (JRE) is aleady instaled.
+<b>Requirements:</b> the file will be able to run in a Windows PC if the
+Java Runtime Environment (JRE) is aleady instaled.
 If it is not installed, the Exe file will let you download the JRE installer from the official Java site.
 The navigator will open and the download/install process